danerwilliams/danewilliams.com/content/journal/cobblestone-retroactive.md

 Our income verification was the best on the market.
 No other product could accurately detect pre tax income from low and high earners, and simultaneously support enough verification methods that 100% of users were expected to verify the authenticity of their claimed income.
-This took months of learning about new user personas, income types, verification methods, and more while also quickly implementing new features based on these learnings.
+This took months of learning about new user personas, income types, verification methods, and more while quickly implementing new features based on these learnings.

-We built the most advanced PMS integration in prop tech.
+We built the most advanced PMS (property management system) integration in prop tech.
 In order for a tenant screening platform to be truly end to end, we needed to sync all of Cobblestone's data back into our customers' PMS of choice.
 Many 3rd party PMS integrations are limited by incomplete public APIs.
-Cobblestone went the extra mile to build PMS integrations that went beyond what official public APIs could support (ask me more about this after I've had a couple of beers 🙃).
+Cobblestone built PMS integrations that went beyond what official public APIs could support (ask me more about this after I've had a couple of beers 🙃).

 #### Shipped at light speed

-My previous job was at top tier series B startup that shipped at 1/10 the speed of Cobblestone.
+My previous job was at a top tier series B startup that shipped at 1/10 the speed of Cobblestone.
 Before joining Cobblestone, I knew that building in the pre revenue phase requires a higher level of focus and intensity than the growth stage.
 However, living in the early stages opened my eyes to a speed of execution that I never had imagined.